MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/frames.md

 To learn more about navigation events, see [Navigation events for WebView2 apps](./navigation-events.md).

+#### Prefer the "Frame" types

-Note that the `CoreWebView2.FrameNavigationStarting` event and the `CoreWebView2.FrameNavigationCompleted` event duplicate the `CoreWebView2Frame.NavigationCompleted` event and `CoreWebView2Frame.NavigationStarting` event.
+The original `CoreWebView2.FrameNavigationStarting` event and the `CoreWebView2.FrameNavigationCompleted` event duplicate the newer `CoreWebView2Frame.NavigationCompleted` event and `CoreWebView2Frame.NavigationStarting` event.
 We recommend using the `CoreWebView2Frame.NavigationCompleted` event and `CoreWebView2Frame.NavigationStarting` event, rather than the events on `CoreWebView2`, because the `CoreWebView2Frame` type supports more scenarios to allow interactions with frames.

 <!--
 The frame itself is navigating.
 A webpage navigates to a URL.
 Similarly, a frame potentially navigates.